Design and Optimization of Artificial Lift Systems

 This course is for engineers who are involved in oil production and the design, maintenance and optimization of artificial lift, especially electrical submersible pump and continuous-flow gas lift systems.

-A suitable degree in engineering or a BS degree is a pre-requisite for this class.
+A suitable degree in engineering or a BS degree is a prerequisite for this course.

 Hemanta Mukherjee is the principal consultant and president of iPoint LLC, an independent consulting company based in Westminster, Colorado.
 He has more than 40 years of experience in production and reservoir engineering.
 Mukherjee retired from Schlumberger Oilfield Services in January 2005, after serving in four product lines and working in many regions of the world.
 He is also a visiting professor of production engineering for the Imperial College, London where he teaches a master’s level class in petroleum engineering every year.